Have you ever wondered if a million-dollar bill exists? Is it really worth a million dollars?

 “This official document certifies that the accompanying MILLION DOLLAR BILL is the authentic, original and genuine MILLION DOLLAR BILL designed and printed by the American Bank Note Company in 1988 for the International Association of Millionaires (IAM).”

 Sounds legit right?
 But it’s not.
-Below it it also includes the following:
+Below it also includes the following:

 “This unique MILLION DOLLAR BILL is from the Limited Edition of Bills that were printed in serial number sequence and officially issued by the IAM as Collector Series 1988.”

 The important part is the “Collector Series”.
-The bill is purely a collectors item.
+The bill is purely a collector item.

-Here’s what one of these novelty 1 million dollar bills looks like:
+Here’s what one of these novelties 1 million dollar bills looks like:

 Well, since there’s no real million dollar bill.
 There is no “official” person on the bill.